 The area we're in has recently been made a controlled parking zone, meaning that only vehicles with an area permit can park in it.
-Residents have to pay £60/year for a permit, with a maximum of two per house, and get a set of once-off vouchers for use by visitors or tradespeople.
+Residents have to pay £60/year for a permit, with a maximum of two per house, and get a set of one-day vouchers for use by visitors or tradespeople.
 Unlike the Iffley Fields area, just across Iffley Rd, our area has explicitly marked parking spaces, as in the photo to the right.
 Mostly this has just formalised the pre-existing parking, but there are some significant changes.

 The £60/year is not a payment for the space, or a source of revenue for the council, but goes entirely to fund enforcement of parking restrictions within the zone, which was previously pretty much non-existent.
 This is one gain from the scheme.

 To my mind the best bit of the new scheme — and something I specifically asked for in the consultation — are the new double yellow lines on corners.
 These greatly improve visibility at junctions, and thus make both walking and cycling safer.
 They also improve physical accessibility for people trying to cross the road, though some coordinated dropped kerbs would help there.
 And they improve clearance for turning vehicles, notably for garbage trucks.

 In some places, new parking restrictions (and enforcement of existing ones) have freed up footpaths.
 The eastern footpath on the northern stretch of Catherine St, for example, used to be impassable to anyone pushing a buggy as a result of cars and vans parked on the pavement — now the entire stretch is double-yellowed.

 In some places parking has been expanded but, largely because of the double-yellowing of corners, there has clearly been an overall reduction in parking.